ingmontoya/camelot-php/README.md

-# randomstate/camelot-php
+# ingmontoyav/camelot-php

-A PHP wrapper for Camelot, the python PDF table extraction library
+A fork of randomstate/camelot-php but upgrading symfony/process to latest version

 ## Installation

-`composer require randomstate/camelot-php`
+`composer require ingmontoyav/camelot-php`

 ## Usage